 - 1. Written Procedures: Establish written procedures and documentation for seed production.
-Maintain records of employee training, field mapping, field management and inspection, weed presence, equipment use and cleaning, and phytosanitary risks. - 2.
+Maintain records of employee training, field mapping, weed presence, equipment use and cleaning, and phytosanitary risks. - 2.
 Seed Sourcing: The goal of seed production is to produce genetically viable, pure seed.
 Verify seed identity for purity. - 3.
 Site Preparation: When choosing a site for preparation, know which weeds are already present in the soil.
-Inspect and manage fields prior to planting.
 Consider a one- to two-year rotation of agronomic or cover crops to mitigate weed presence.
 Also consider the use of appropriate herbicides as an alternative to soil tillage.
 The goal of site preparation is a clean field.
 If applicable, establish an isolation distance between a prepared field and non-prepared land. - 4.
 Weed Control: Weeds compete with native plants for resources, and the presence of weed seeds can contaminate a seed crop if it occurs during harvest.
 Before planting, scout fields for the presence of weeds, and remove as necessary.
 Use appropriate herbicides, and consider other methods of weed control such as weed fabric, mulching, and hand weeding when traditional control methods are unavailable.
-Ensure borders are maintained between adjacent fields to decrease risk of cross-pollination from weed seeds.
-During production, continue to actively monitor fields for undesirable plantings, like weeds.
-Remove as necessary. - 5.
+Ensure borders are maintained between adjacent fields to decrease risk of crosspollination from weed seeds. - 5.
 Pest Management: Be mindful of plant pests in native seed fields.
 Take appropriate steps to remove insects, utilizing insecticides when appropriate. - 6.
-Roguing: Roguing refers to removing plants with undesirable characteristics from fields to preserve seed purity. - 7.
+Roguing: Roguing refers to removing plants with undesirable characteristics from fields to preserve crop purity. - 7.
 Harvest: If harvesting mechanically via swathers, seed strippers, or combines, ensure your equipment is clean and free of weed seed both pre-and-post harvest. - 8.
 Equipment Cleaning: Establish cleaning procedures for all equipment used during seed harvest.
 This should be done pre-harvest and post-harvest to ensure unwanted seed is not present.
 If weed seed is found during cleanout, ensure it is destroyed and clean equipment again.